Distributional Limit Theory for Optimal Transport

 A little thought shows that $\mathcal{W}_p^\sigma$ defines a distance in the space of probability measures with finite $p$-th moment.
-The smooth OT plans and cost converge to their unregularized counterpart as the regularization parameter decreases.
+The smooth OT plans and costs converge to their unregularized counterparts as the regularization parameter decreases.
 Hence, its empirical version $\mathcal{W}_p^\sigma(P_n,Q)$, if computable, can be used as a one-sample test statistic.

-As EOT, for a fixed regularization parameter, smooth OT avoids the curse of dimensionality and the following limiting theorem hold \cite{Goldfeld.et.al.2024.AoAP}.
+As EOT, for a fixed regularization parameter, smooth OT avoids the curse of dimensionality and the following limiting theorem hold{s} \cite{Goldfeld.et.al.2024.AoAP}.
 We state the result for compactly supported measures, however it holds in greater generality, cf.~Equation~(4) in \cite{Goldfeld.et.al.2024.AoAP}. \begin{theorem} Fix $\sigma>0$ and $p>1$.
 Assume that $P$ and $Q$ are compactly supported.
-Then \begin{enumerate} \item[(i)] If $P=Q$, $\sqrt{n}\mathcal{W}_p^\sigma (P_n,P)$ converges in distribution to the dual norm of a centered Gaussian process in a negative Sovolev space, \item[(ii)] If $P\neq Q$, $\sqrt{n}(\mathcal{W}_p^\sigma (P_n,Q)- \mathcal{W}_p^\sigma (P,Q))$ converges in distribution to a non-degenerated centered Gaussian r.v. \end{enumerate} \end{theorem} \begin{remark} A similar result holds for $p=1$, where under the null hypothesis $P=Q$, the limit $\sqrt{n}\mathcal{W}_p^\sigma (P_n,P)$ has also as limiting distribution a dual norm \cite{sadhu.Goldfeld.Kato.2022.Preprint,Sloan.Goldfeld.Kato.2021.PMLR}.
+Then \begin{enumerate} \item[(i)] If $P=Q$, $\sqrt{n}\mathcal{W}_p^\sigma (P_n,P)$ converges in distribution to the dual norm of a centered Gaussian process in a negative Sobolev space, \item[(ii)] If $P\neq Q$ converges in distribution to a {non-degenerate} centered Gaussian r.v. \end{enumerate} \end{theorem} \begin{remark} A similar result holds for $p=1$, where under the null hypothesis $P=Q$, the limit $\sqrt{n}\mathcal{W}_p^\sigma (P_n,P)$ also has as limiting distribution a dual norm \cite{sadhu.Goldfeld.Kato.2022.Preprint,Sloan.Goldfeld.Kato.2021.PMLR}.
 However, for $p=1$ and under the alternative, the limiting distribution is not in general Gaussian due to the non uniqueness of the potentials. \end{remark}